 </dependency>

-2. Enable the Hawtio and Jolokia endpoints by adding the following line in application.properties:
+2. Enable the Hawtio and Jolokia endpoints by adding the following lines to application.properties:

-Now you should be able to run Hawtio in your Spring Boot app as follows:
+Now you should be able to run Hawtio with your Spring Boot application in development mode as follows:

 mvn spring-boot:run

-If you'd prefer to not have the /actuator base path, then you can customize the Spring Boot management base path with the management.endpoints.web.base-path property:
+If you don’t prefer to have the /actuator base path for the Hawtio endpoint, you can customize the Spring Boot management base path with the management.endpoints.web.base-path property:

 You can also customize the path to the Hawtio endpoint by setting the management.endpoints.web.path-mapping.hawtio property: